Fast fashion: France seeks to slow down wasteful industry – DW – 04/08/2024

 "And yet, we need to stay alert and make sure the threshold through which fast-fashion companies are defined is not set too high," she added.

-The economist estimates that what he calls "ultra-fast fashion" makes up for about 3% of France's fashion market — exact figures don't exist.
+The economist estimated that what he calls "ultra-fast fashion" makes up about 3% of France's fashion market — exact figures don't exist.

-Moati advocates that fast-fashion businesses should be regulated more strictly, but with existing tools.
+Moati said fast-fashion businesses should be regulated more strictly, but with existing tools.

-"The government should implement French laws such as the two-year guarantee for fashion items, the ban on selling under-cost and the obligation to calculate discounts using realistic reference prices," Moati noted.
+"The government should implement French laws such as the two-year guarantee for fashion items, the ban on selling under cost and the obligation to calculate discounts using realistic reference prices," he said.

-"Plus, we should levy import duties on all textile imports — not just those costing at least €150 as right now," the expert urged, adding that ultra-fast fashion did have the upside that it produced a very small series of products which also meant there were practically no unsold items.
+"Plus, we should levy import duties on all textile imports — not just those costing at least €150 as right now," he urged, adding that ultra-fast fashion did have the upside that it produced a very small series of products which also meant there were practically no unsold items.

 Shein, Temu, Zara and H&M either declined or failed to answer requests for interviews with DW.